samsrf/samsrf/ReadMe.md

     2. Making map figures:          DisplayMaps
     3. Delineating ROIs:            DelineationTool
     4. Viewing stimulus apertures:  ViewApertures

-SamSrf now supports parallel computing for a number of time-intensive analyses,
-so if you have Matlab's Parallel Computing Toolbox installed and you have a
-multi-core computer or cluster it should run faster.
-Many stages of the analysis
-are now geared towards parallel computing, so they may be quite slow without it.

 By default the anatomical meshes for a reconstruction (recon-all) are kept
 separate from the functional data in the folder ../anatomy/